gvwilson/thirdbit/src/2024/10/20/wish-list.md

 -   Play Semisonic's [*Closing Time*][closing-time] on stage in a band, mostly for the practice sessions beforehand—I miss jamming with friends.

--   Work on a winning election campaign.
-    (I've never worked for a candidate who won.)

 -   Eat a meal at a fancy restaurant that was prepared by my daughter.